kindelia/Kindelia/WHITEBOOK.md

 The High-order Virtual Machine (HVM)
 ====================================

-As stated, one of the most profound differences between Kindelia and other computation networks is the High-order Virtual Machine (HVM).
+As stated, one of the most profound differences between K-Chan and other computation networks is the High-order Virtual Machine (HVM).
 It is a massively parallel runtime capable of evaluating functional programs optimally, a remarkable property that no other compiler in the market enjoys.
 Even though it